 What are the time requirements?

-Courses at South Central College average 50 hours of student investment per credit (about 3 hours per week for a standard sixteen-week semester).
+A good estimate or time commitment is 3 hours per credit per week for a standard sixteen-week semester.
 This estimate is built around the typical average student.
 Several factors may shorten or lengthen this variable for you.

 Will I ever need to be on campus?

-South Central College uses an instructional management system (IMS) called D2L Brightspace.
+South Central College uses a Learning Management System (LMS) called D2L Brightspace.
 Course login is accessible on the Internet at https://southcentral.learn.minnstate.edu.
 Most of your work will be guided through this system.

 South Central College's distance learners are always welcome on campus.
-You are free to take on-campus classes if you wish (on-campus students may find it to their advantage to take an online course during their time with the college).
 Labs and library resources are open for your use as scheduled.

-Our college is committed to asynchronous distance learning, allowing students to access and do course work when they are free to do it.
+Our college is committed to flexible distance learning options allowing students to access and do course work when they are free to do it.
 Individual instructors may offer opportunities for group sessions and virtual office hours that allow synchronous conversation in a facilitated chat or message center exchange.
-Some courses may require you to attend class in person, check the course details for more information.

 How do I get advice on which courses to take?